AFFF Firefighting Foam Lawsuits

 AFFF Firefighting Foam Linked to Cancer

-Several types of cancer have been associated with exposure to the chemicals that make up AFFF firefighting foam, including but not limited to:
+Several types of cancer and serious illnesses have been associated with exposure to the chemicals that make up AFFF firefighting foam, including but not limited to:

 - kidney cancer